 “The globe is becoming increasingly urban, and on the other side, urbanization is becoming global,” Assiago says.
 “Sometimes, when we are approaching Placemaking and public spaces, the common mistake is to apply techniques as if one size fits all; but this is not true!
 Through learning from practice, we begin to understand how cities are human creations that configure themselves to development in totally different ways based on the social context…the social capital of the city.
 We need to be able to understand those flows in order to connect with the richness of value and quality that public spaces can provide.”

-In the words of Cecelia Martinez, director of Habitat’s NYC office, “Whatever you do for human kind, you do it in cities.”
-To that end, we are already working with our friends at UN-Habitat and Nairobi’s City Council on an initiative, announced by the Kenyan capital’s mayor this past March, “to make Nairobi a social city” by creating 60 new public spaces around the city over the next five years.
-In addition, Cynthia will be attending the World Urban Forum 6 in Naples next week to lead a workshop on How to Turn a Place Around on Tuesday, September 4th.
-We’ve included a schedule of events where Cynthia will be participating during the week-long gathering below.
-If you’d like to connect with her, you can email her, or follow her on Twitter.
+In the words of Cecelia Martinez, former director of Habitat’s NYC office (and now a PPS board member), “Whatever you do for human kind, you do it in cities.”
+To that end, we are already working with our friends at UN-Habitat and Nairobi’s City Council on an initiative, announced by the Kenyan capital’s mayor, “to make Nairobi a social city” by creating 60 new public spaces around the city over five years.

-And, last but certainly not least, we have just released a working draft of a new publication, Placemaking and the Future of Cities.
-This new pamphlet, designed to serve as a guide for mayors who are interested in using the Placemaking process to directly engage citizens in the revitalization of their cities, can be downloaded by clicking here.
-This is a draft-in-progress, and your suggestions, corrections, updates, and other input are both welcome and valued!
+To advance this conversation globally, PPS has released a working draft of a new publication, Placemaking and the Future of Cities, that we have completed for UN Habitat with strategies, and case studies, for improving public spaces in urbanizing cities.
+This new booklet is designed to serve as a guide for mayors who are interested in using the Placemaking process to directly engage citizens in the revitalization of their cities.